 Distance education is defined as the interaction of learner and faculty that occurs when the two are separated by place and/or time.
-The learning experience is designed around the needs of the learner.
-Distance education at Mayland Community College shall provide every available opportunity for an individual to pursue an education that will enhance professional and personal well-being.
+The Distance education learning experience is designed around the needs of the learner, providing many opportunities for an individual to pursue an education that will enhance their professional and personal well-being.

-This form of education is a convenient and increasingly popular mode of delivery, freeing the learner from time and location constraints often viewed as major barriers preventing individuals from attending college.
-MCC shall offer such high- quality distance education.
+This form of education is a convenient and increasingly popular mode of delivery, freeing the learner from the time and location constraints that are often viewed as major barriers preventing individuals from attending college.
+MCC offers such high- quality distance education courses.

 These nontraditional courses are designed around the needs of self-directed learners.
-The classes taught using distance education methods maintain a high level of academic quality comparable with courses taught via traditional means:
+The courses taught using distance education methods maintain the same high level of academic quality comparable with courses taught via traditional means:

-- Web-supported courses meet in regular classrooms with some assignments and resources delivered online.
+- Web-supported (sometimes referred to as Blended) courses meet in regular classrooms with some assignments and resources delivered online.